data-to-insight/centre-of-excellence/docs/imagining-a-centre-of-excellence.md

 ## <span style="color:dodgerblue">A case for change</span>

 **Children's social care has long been a special place to do data and digital work**.
 Every data item matters, not only to budgets or work plans, but to the lives and experiences of some of our society’s most vulnerable children and families.
+Practitioners' digital tools have a significant impact on their ability to do their job effectively for the benefit of children and families.
 Specific technical challenges, and the nuances of local service delivery, combine to make the work as interesting as it is important.

 Many of us began our children’s services careers in a world of paper records and minimal statistics.
 Since the widespread adoption of electronic case management systems, **we’ve seen significant changes** both to practice frameworks and the wider technology landscape, all in a context of constrained resources.
 The sector has approached these challenges and opportunities with local innovation and a growing, and active, desire for collaboration towards strategic interventions.